Saint Anselm College: History

 In 1895, the New Hampshire legislature granted Saint Anselm College the right to bestow standard academic degrees upon its graduates.

 The Saint Anselm Abbey's shield was designed by Pierre de Chaignon la Rose of Harvard University.
 It incorporates the personal coat of Anselm of Canterbury and the first seal of New Hampshire.
 In 1927, by a monastic vote, the shield design was incorporated as the official shield of Saint Anselm Abbey and the college.
-The drops in each quadrant represent the three drops of blood on Anselm's coat of arms, and the sheaf of five arrows is taken from the first shield of New Hampshire, representing the five original counties of the state.
+The drops in each quadrant represent the three drops of blood on Anselm's coat of arms, and the sheaf of five arrows is taken from the first shield of New Hampshire, representing the state's five original counties.
 Hence, the Abbey Shield has been interpreted as Saint Anselm of New Hampshire.